Delayed Injuries After a Car Accident

 Delayed Car Accident Injuries and Settlements

-It can be dangerous to accept the first settlement offered by an insurance company.
+It can be risky to accept the first settlement offered by an insurance company.
 For people who may believe they are not injured, accepting the first settlement offered can be a major mistake.
-You may have suffered more in damages than you initially realized.
+You may have suffered more damages than you initially realized.

 After a car accident, it is crucial to seek medical attention even if you believe you did not suffer injuries.
-Medical records obtained after an accident can help you negotiate a settlement that may be able to cover your damages in full.
+Medical records obtained after an accident can help you negotiate a settlement that may help cover your damages in full.
 By seeking medical attention, you are not only protecting your health, but also establishing a record of damages you suffered during the accident.

-When You Should Consider Hiring a Car Accident Attorney
+When Should Consider Hiring a Car Accident Attorney?

 Keep in mind, insurance companies are not always going to offer a settlement that is capable of covering your damages.
 Insurance companies are in business to make money.
 They are not in business to offer every accident victim a settlement that can actually cover their damages.
 For this reason, it can help to have an attorney advocate for your needs after a crash.

 An attorney can help with the settlement negotiation process and can uncover additional evidence of who was at fault for the crash and the damages you suffered.
-In some cases, an attorney may even take your case to trial to ensure you receive the compensation you need to recover.
+In some cases, an attorney may even take your case to trial to ensure you receive the compensation you need.

 About Our Hartford Car Accident Lawyers